fchuffar/mitoseq/README.md

     2) If you use BAM as output the prefix of each file will be used as a sample ID, feel free to rename it as you wish.

-    3) If both extention types are used for the same analyze:
-        - For the same sample, the .bam will be used as it takes less time;
-        - For different samples, make sure you used the --two-ext (-te) argument while executing the ```mitoseq.py``` (see below).

-    OR

-    3) In current version there is no support for inputs in both FASTQ and BAM at the same time, make sure that only one type of input is used per run.

 ## Pipeline execution
 - Once the previous steps are done you can perform the run by running the following command